PaddlePaddle/PaddleGAN/docs/data_prepare_en.md

 ## data prepare

-It is recommended to symlink the dataset root to `$PaddleGAN/data`.
+The config will suppose your data put in `$PaddleGAN/data`.
+You can symlink your datasets to `$PaddleGAN/data`.

 ```
 PaddleGAN